SS Stratheden: Between Britain and Egypt

 Next Stratheden joined Convoy KMF 27, which took at least 22,372 troops from Britain to Egypt.
 4,600 of them sailed aboard Stratheden.
 KMF's larger troop ships included Strathaird, Maloja, Orontes, Otranto and Scythia.
 KMF 27 passed Gibraltar around Christmas Day 1943 and reached Port Said on 30 December.

 On 20 January 1944 Stratheden left Port Said for Britain carrying 4,137 troops as part of Convoy MKF 28.
 The convoy called at Augusta, Sicily, where the number of troops aboard Stratheden was increased to 4,524.
 As the convoy sailed west, more troop ships joined it from Algiers including Orion and the "Strath" liner Strathmore.
-By the time MKF 28 passed Gibraltar ithe convoy was carrying almost 24,000 troops.
+By the time MKF 28 passed Gibraltar, the convoy was carrying almost 24,000 troops.
 It reached Liverpool on 7 February.

 To India and back

-On 21 February 1944 Stratheden left Liverpool carrying 4,330 troops.
+On 18 February 1944 Stratheden left Liverpool carrying 4,330 troops.
 She joined Convoy KMF 29, which had left the Clyde and took her as far as Alexandria via the Mediterranean.
 KMF 29 included at least 19 troop ships, the largest of which was Capetown Castle.
 Between them they carried at least 32,652 troops.
 KMF 29's escorts included two light cruisers, the Canadian anti-aircraft cruiser HMCS Prince Robert, nine Royal Navy destroyers, two Greek and two US destroyers and six Royal Navy frigates.
 From Alexandria Stratheden continued along the Egyptian coast to Port Said, then through the Suez Canal to Aden, where on 14 March she joined Convoy AB 34A to Bombay.
 She reached Bombay on 20 March 1944.

 On 26 March 1944 Stratheden left Bombay carrying 2,384 troops.
 She sailed with Convoy BA 66A as far as Aden, continued unescorted through the Red Sea and Suez Canal.
 In Port Said she joined Convoy MKF 30, whose largest troop ship was Capetown Castle and which also included the "Strath" liner Strathnaver.
 By the time MKF 30 left Port Said on 8 April, Stratheden was carrying 3,528 troops and Strathnaver was carrying 5,752.
 MKF 30's escorts were led by the light cruiser HMS Caledon and included HMCS Prince Robert, at least five Royal Navy destroyers, two Greek destroyers and four frigates.
 MKF 30 reached Liverpool on 21 April and Stratheden berthed the next day.